 Your First Draft

-Step 2.
-Claude reads your paper type (reduced-form, structural, descriptive, or theory+empirics), your strategy memo, and any existing sections.
+What happens behind the scenes: Claude reads your paper type (reduced-form, structural, descriptive, or theory+empirics), your strategy memo, and any existing sections.
+The writer drafts using paragraph-level argument moves — each paragraph has one job:

 Paragraph 1 [MOTIVATION]: Big question --- why this matters for policy